 - Then the adjustment bolts should be checked a minimum of 1 time per week.
 This will keep your knives tight, insure a good cut, and keep from placing too much lateral load on your shafts.
 Loose knives and dull knives will eventually cause your shafts to crack so it is important to keep those knives tight and to rebuild when needed.

-If you have questions about this procedure or about your hot gay hook up, contact Unlimited Resources Corporation at 1-800-423-9062.
+If you have questions about this procedure or about your tire shredder, contact Unlimited Resources Corporation at 1-800-423-9062.